fulano7/ProjetoCompiladores/scripts/SCRIPTS_README.txt

 This documents lists and shortly describes the scripts in this directory.
+All of them must be executed from this directory.
 The list in alphabetical order:

  build
  common